pyrometheous/Prepper-Pi/docs/compliance/COMPLIANCE_SUMMARY.md

 - ✅ Quality and support responsibility clarifications
 - ✅ Security hardening guidance with credential change requirements

+> ATSC 3.0 (NextGen TV) receive-only: Consumer reception of ATSC 3.0 is permitted where available.
+Broadcasters have local simulcasting obligations subject to waivers.
+Some ATSC 3.0 services may be encrypted.
+This project is receive-only and does not circumvent content protection.
+FCC reference: https://docs.fcc.gov/public/attachments/DOC-415053A1.pdf.

 ## 🎯 Commercial Readiness Status

 With these updates, the Prepper Pi project is now ready for commercial hardware sales provided the distributor: